kikulwe/authenticate/README.md

 ## Acknowledgments

 This authentication program is built using Django,Python, HTML, and CSS.
-We acknowledge the valuable contributions of the Django community and the web development community as a whole, without which this project would not have been possible.
+We acknowledge the valuable contributions of the Django community and the web development community as a whole.

 ---